 Ventura County year-round shelters are participating in the Coordinated Entry System (CES) for referrals and permanent housing placements.
+There are currently three emergency shelters funded through City and County cost sharing agreements in the cities of Oxnard (110 beds), Santa Paula (49 beds), and Ventura (55 beds).
+The City of Thousand Oaks will be opening a new navigation center with 30 beds in April 2025 that will also be funded through a City and County cost sharing agreement.
 Seasonal shelters operate from December 1-March 31 in various regions of the county, including Ojai, Santa Paula, Simi Valley and Thousand Oaks.
+The cities of Oxnard and Ventura also provide foul weather sheltering during inclement weather for those who are unsheltered and highly vulnerable.
 Transitional Housing programs are working to reduce length of stay in transitional programs to move individuals and families to permanent housing, including two Veteran Affairs funded programs.
 The VC CoC is using the CES System to prioritize emergency shelter and transitional housing beds and working to move individuals more quickly to permanent housing.